-Ground-Breaking Appointment… The Next British Vogue Editor Edward Enninful Is Gay, Male, And An Immigrant!
+Ground-Breaking Appointment — The Next British Vogue Editor Edward Enninful Is Gay, Male, And An Immigrant!

 Others included Naomi Campbell who noted that the appointment was historic as it served to promote diversity in the fashion world.
 British Fashion Council’s chief executive, Caroline Rush, also hailed the appointment for having promoted gender equality as well as diversity though she pointed out that Enninful had rightfully earned the position due to his talent.
 Anna Wintour, the legendary editor of American Vogue, said that with the appointment, exciting times lay ahead for the fashion industry.

 “It is a brilliant choice, and I am thrilled for him.
 Edward will undoubtedly shake things up in a way that will be so exciting to watch.”
-Wintour told The New York Times.
+Wintour told the New York Times.

 Early start